310mc/https-310mc.github.io-tl/source/_posts/wedding_march/white_diamond.md

 {% bubble Chiaki grin %}
 Yeah, that’s the one!
 I was asked to make “an expression a bridegroom would have when gazing at his beloved one” for the PV, but I struggled at first on how to go about it.

-When I consulted Anzu for her advice, she suggested that I take reference from the promotional video Ring.A.Bell took alongside their MV, and got me to watch it.
+When I consulted Anzu for her advice, she suggested that I take reference from the promotional video Ring.A.Bell took separate from their MV, and got me to watch it.

 I kept re-watching how you played your part and analyzed it as much as I could, then I applied it to my own performance, and it worked out in my favor.
 Thank you, Takamine!
 {% endbubble %}